mvac7/PSGed/README.md

 Continuing with the idea of creating a Groovebox type application, I started looking at the existing MSX players such as PT3 and WYZ and in the end I decided to try the WYZ one.

-The WYZ player provides three channels to compose the melody plus a channel to launch effects that was mixed with one of the three channels, allowing to provide the feeling of having 4 channels.
+The WYZ player provides three channels to compose the melody plus a channel to launch effects (this is mixed with one of the three channels), allowing to provide the feeling of having 4 channels.
-The FX channel allowed it to be used for percussion or gaming effects.
+The FX channel allowed it to be used for percussion or gaming sound effects.
 It also allows the use of the AY-3-8910 effect with the low frequency envelope, to create a sound with a sawtooth-like waveform, providing a great bass sound ideal for developing a Groovebox.

-I contacted the programmer [(WYZ)](https://sites.google.com/site/wyzplayer/) and developed a demo of an application with a button-based interface designed to launch patterns.
+I contacted the programmer [(WYZ)](https://sites.google.com/site/wyzplayer/) and I developed a demo that includes a matrix of buttons to launch patterns and to be able to perform or improvise the live playback (DJing).
 I named it grooveSX. [(New in MSX Resource Center)](https://www.msx.org/news/en/groovesx-live-v004b)

 ![GrooveSXlive v0.03b](https://raw.githubusercontent.com/mvac7/PSGed/main/screenshots/GrooveSXlive_v003b_play.png)
 <br/>*GrooveSXlive v0.03b*

-The application only included the music reproduction part.
-It consists of a matrix of buttons designed to launch the patterns of a module, and allow playing with the live playback designed for chiptune DJing.

-The problem that I found is that the player did not serve my purposes.
+The problem that I found is that the WYZplayer did not serve my purposes.
 It was designed to reproduce songs efficiently in games or demos and did not allow to work directly from an editor so it required a version with important changes.

 To develop the Groovebox application that I had devised, I needed to program a specific player and at that moment I didn't had the level of assembly programming for it, so I went to other projects.